xingwu1/azure-xplat-cli/Documentation/BatchDocumentation/samples/hello-world/create-pool-and-job-with-templates/readme.md

 # Azure Batch Pool/Job Template

-This sample shows how to create a pool, and run a parametric sweep job on it, using *parameterised* templates.
+This sample shows how to create a pool, and run a parametric sweep job on it, using *parameterized* templates.

 The pool template allows you to specify the number of virtual machines and their size through parameters.